Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 Exterran Corporation is currently trading at an EV-to-adjusted EBITDA multiple of ~3.5x.
 Based on sell-side analysts EBITDA estimates, the forward EV/EBITDA multiple is 5.1x.
 Between FY2016 and now, the average EV/EBITDA multiple was 5.5x.
 So, the stock is currently trading at a discount to its past average.

-Exterran’s forward EV-to-EBITDA multiple expansion versus the adjusted trailing 12-month EV/EBITDA is less steep compared to peers, which implies the sell-side analysts expect the company’s EBITDA to decline less sharply than peers in the next four quarters.
+Exterran's forward EV-to-EBITDA multiple expansion versus the adjusted trailing 12-month EV/EBITDA is less steep compared to peers, which implies the sell-side analysts expect the company's EBITDA to decline less sharply than peers in the next four quarters.
 This would typically result in a higher EV/EBITDA multiple compared to peers.
-The stock’s EV/EBITDA multiple is lower than its peers’ (MTRX, N.R., and RES) average of 4.6x.
+The stock's EV/EBITDA multiple is lower than its peers' (MTRX, NR, and RES) average of 4.6x.
 So, the stock is relatively undervalued at the current level.
 I have used estimates provided by Seeking Alpha in this analysis.

 Analyst Rating